neoml-lib/neoml/NeoML/docs/en/Python/index.rst

 Processing on GPU often helps significantly improve performance of mathematical operations.
 The **NeoML** library uses GPU both for training and running the models.
 This is an optional setting and depends on the hardware and software capabilities of your system.

-To work on GPU, the library requires an NVIDIA® GPU card with CUDA® 11.2 update 1 support.
+To work on GPU, the library requires an NVIDIA GPU card with CUDA 11.2 update 1 support.

 ..
 ONNX support
    ********************